-Tax credit regulations also allow for housing specifically designated for elderly residents, individuals 55 years of age and older.20 In order for a development to qualify as a housing community designed especially for the elderly, the development must adhere to the following:
+Tax credit regulations also allow for housing specifically designated for elderly residents, individuals 55 years of age and older.
+In order for a development to qualify as a housing community designed especially for the elderly, the development must adhere to the following:

-- 100% of the units are reserved and/or occupied by elderly residents age 55 or older or by persons meeting Rural Housing Service (RHS) or the Department of Housing and Urban Development's (HUDs) definition of elderly;21 - Develop policies and procedures which demonstrate intent to provide housing to the fifty-five (55) or older age group, or for persons meeting the RHS or HUD definition of elderly; - Significant facilities and services specifically designated to meet the physical or social needs of older persons or for persons meeting RHS or HUD definition of elderly.
-(Refer to Section 3.3B of this Plan for more on this topic.)
+- 100% of the units are reserved and/or occupied by elderly residents age 55 or older or by persons meeting Rural Housing Service (RHS) or the Department of Housing and Urban Development's (HUDs) definition of elderly; - Develop policies and procedures which demonstrate intent to provide housing to the fifty-five (55) or older age group, or for persons meeting the RHS or HUD definition of elderly;

-20The Fair Housing Act exempts certain types of elderly housing developments from the law of discrimination against families with children.
+&lt;sup>20The Fair Housing Act exempts certain types of elderly housing developments from the law of discrimination against families with children.
 Housing designated specifically for the elderly is considered one of the exemptions.

-21 RHS and HUD's definition of elderly is where the tenant or co-tenant is 62 years of age or older or handicapped/disabled so long as they are members of the elderly household.
+&lt;sup>21 RHS and HUD's definition of elderly is where the tenant or co-tenant is 62 years of age or older or handicapped/disabled so long as they are members of the elderly household.